AdamDoingTech/AniWall_Ver3/Readme.md

 ## REASONS BEHIND THE APP:
-As an Anime enthusiast, I use Anime Wallpapers alot!<br>
+As an Anime enthusiast, I use Anime Wallpapers a lot!<br>
 but all of them have ads, very challenging or slow to use.<br>
 Therefore, I built AniWall with no ads, blazing fast preformance, with a sleek design.<br>